1601-mma2013/One_Call/README.md

 # I. Analysis
 ## 1. Research
 ### a.
 Scope

-One Call is a mobile application that allows users to make direct emergency calls to the nearest required stations(police station, fire station, hospital) with just one tap on the phone.
+One Call is a life saving mobile application that allows users to call for help from the nearest emergency stations(police station, hospital, fire station) or their closest friends and families in the shortest time possible.

 1. objectives
 The 'One Call' Application:
  - Users do not have to search through their phone contact list for emergency numbers, hence reducing the time to call for help when needed.
- E.g. If one were to dail 999 for the police station, it will be redirected to the station nearest to your location.
+ E.g. If one were to dail 999 for the police station, the call first be directed to the headquarters of the required station(police station, hospital, fire station), which will then be redirected again to the station nearest to the users' location.
+The station will then issue help to the users.
 This causes a delay in receiving help.
- - Includes a GPS system that tracks user's location and provide the necessary information about emergency stations nearest to the user.
+ - Includes a GPS system that tracks user's location and provide the necessary information about the emergency stations nearest to the user.
+ - Allows users to save their close friends' and families' contact numbers to alert them in case of emergencies.

 ### b.
 Audit